rozbb/draft-waict-transparency/draft-waict-transparency.md

 #### Making a Log entry

 Now Alice can start embedding transparency data in her site.
 She configures her site build tool to call out to the `waictlog` binary.
-Given the site URL and a set of file paths, this tool will compute the files’ hashes, pick an expiry period, and send the manifest and all the file to the Loggy API.
+Given the site URL and a set of file paths, this tool will compute the files’ hashes, pick an expiry period, and send the integrity policy, manifest, and all the files to the Loggy API.
 On success, the API returns the checkpoint with signatures from multiple witnesses.
 Finally `waictlog` verifies the checkpoint has the correct Log URL and checks the inclusion proof with respect to the leaf hash that it knows.
 If all succeeds, `waictlog` outputs the checkpoint.

 The build tool then embeds the file in the website.
 Alice can verify that all the transparency data is validating correctly by running her build with respect to `staging.alicexpress.com`, and using her browser’s dev tools.